 Ding ding ding!
 This is the sign they’re ready to drop a nap.

-If you want to get baby on a consistent nap schedule, I can send you my top 2 sleep schedule training tips to help you start!
+If you want to get baby on a consistent nap schedule, I can send you my crazy-popular & free infant schedule + sleep training ebook to help you start!

 As your child gets older… your toddler/ preschooler will drop his/her only nap of the day.
 (And all the parents said: NOOOO!!!)